-- Restrict yourself in spending too much cash on expenses, as it can lower profit and restrain growth.
+- Restrict yourself in spending too much cash on expenses, as it can lower profit and restrain growth goals.
 If you're holding cash in your business, then you're not using it effectively.
 This sort of safe investment results in a very low return.

-- Paying off debt is making an itrhetyextytdnvestment, and the present rate of interest is around 6%.
+- Paying off debt is making an investment, and the present rate of interest is around 6%.
 It's definitely better than holding it in the account of the money market.

 - Having good ROI is essential in order for a new business to grow and flourish.
 Thus, you need to utilize your assets, funds, and cash effectively in order to enjoy good ROI.
 Keep your initial investment low and find a business that's in a high-growth industry.

 The quick first steps to measuring inbound marketing ROI are:

 - Average Monthly Visitors to Your Site – Use Google Analytics or a similar service in order to get this information.
 HubSpot has some of these resources built right into the platform.